 The easy DIY project that could save your life

 ‘Tis the season to be crafty!
-As all DIYers know, the holidays are the perfect time to let your talents shine - and sparkle!
-Homemade candles, ornaments and baked goods are just some of the ways creative artists can gift personalized presents.
+As all DIYers know, the holidays are the perfect time to let your talents shine – and sparkle!
+Homemade candles, ornaments, and baked goods are just some of the ways creative artists can gift personalized presents.
 Aside from being truly one-of-a-kind, these items all share one unfortunate theme: they’re all common parts of seasonal fires.
 It’s an unpleasant topic, but the fact remains that much like eggnog hangovers, fire hazards increase over the festive break.
 Sometimes mere minutes separate a cozy scene from a dangerous spark.
-Each year, local firemen anxiously warn residents about the dangers of unmonitored candles, ovens and dry trees.
-The Christmas season already brings nosy in-laws, loud neighbours and screaming kids - why add to the stress with an avoidable fire?
+Each year, local firemen anxiously warn residents about the dangers of unmonitored candles, ovens, and dry trees.
+The Christmas season already brings nosy in-laws, loud neighbors and screaming kids – why add to the stress with an avoidable fire?

 Common sources of holiday fires

 Candles: Are you the type that thinks Douglas fir-scented candles smell better than real trees?
 No judgment, but if you must spread the aroma, remember to snuff out all flickering flames before bed.
-Small burns may seem harmless but a gentle nudge from a running toddler can quickly ignite curtains, table cloths and other nearby household materials.
-One out of every 4 people admit to leaving candles burning while they’re not home.
+Small burns may seem harmless but a gentle nudge from a running toddler can quickly ignite curtains, table cloths, and other nearby household materials.
+One out of every 4 people admits to leaving candles burning while they’re not home.
 Don’t be one of them.

-Smoking: Is your home strictly smoke free?
+Smoking: Is your home strictly smoke-free?
 That’s great, but with holiday dinners combining coworkers, distant cousins and dates, one guest is bound to sneak away for an evening cigarette.
 Aside from the obvious health risk, smoking is a major cause of large blazes.
 Hundreds of fires per year are sparked by tossed butts.